gap-system/ReleaseTools/README.md

     git push
     ```

+   Note: By default, `release` attempts to guess the correct tag name by
+   inspecting the `ArchiveURL` in your `PackageInfo.g`; if that fails, it uses
-   Note: By default, ReleaseTools assume tag names of the form `vVERSION`.
+   a tag name of the form `vVERSION`.
+You can override this, if you really
-   You can override this, if you want, but we recommend using the default.
+   want, but we strongly recommend using the default for simplicity.

 8. Create the release using the `release` script included here: